Trump impeachment inquiry: The short, medium and long story

-Mr Trump is accused of breaking the law by pressuring Ukraine's leader to dig up damaging information on a political rival.
+President Trump is accused of breaking the law by pressuring Ukraine's leader to dig up damaging information on a political rival.

-But there is a fierce debate about whether Mr Trump broke the law or committed an impeachable offence - he himself says he has done nothing wrong.
+But there is a fierce debate about whether Mr Trump broke the law or committed an impeachable offence.
+He himself says he has done nothing wrong.

 At the heart of this story is a complaint from an unknown whistleblower.

 In August, an anonymous intelligence official wrote a letter expressing concern over President Trump's 25 July phone conversation with the Ukrainian president.

 They said they had an "urgent concern" that Mr Trump had used his office to "solicit interference from a foreign country" in the 2020 presidential election.

 A rough transcript of the call later revealed that Mr Trump had urged President Volodymyr Zelensky to investigate former US Vice-President Joe Biden, the frontrunner to take on Mr Trump in next year's election, as well as Mr Biden's son.

 The call came shortly after Mr Trump had blocked the release of military aid to Ukraine.
 A senior official later testified that the president had made clear the release of this aid was conditional on Mr Biden being investigated, but the White House denies this.

 Mr Trump and his supporters allege Mr Biden abused his power to pressure Ukraine to back away from a criminal investigation that could implicate his son, Hunter, who worked for a Ukrainian energy company.